rikschennink/rikschennink.nl/_posts/2015-05-19-the-bouncer-pattern.md

 title: The bouncer pattern
 tags:
 - Tutorial
+- JavaScript
 - Programming
-- JavaScript
 ---

 Nesting if statements can quickly result in a lot of indenting and difficult to comprehend code.
 Implementing the bouncer pattern reduces these side effects and returns your code to a more readable and maintainable state.

 Imagine you’re a French super villain working on the new intranet of your volcano lair.
 You know your HTML, your CSS and of course, your JavaScripts.
-Also, you’ve got a somewhat white cat with elegant curly whiskers.
+Also, you own a somewhat white cat with elegant curly whiskers, it's on your lap, don't look down, it might get mad.

 If your brain is having trouble picturing the cat, [click here to help it on its way](/media/bouncer/cat.jpg).